ThaKraken/Kraken-DaHood-Menu/README.md

 # Installation

-If you know anything about compiling, you can compile all the files for yourself; if not head to the right in the release tab where you can find a precompiled version
+If you know anything about compiling, you can compile all the files for yourself. <br/>
+if not head to the right in
+the release tab where you can find a precompiled version